Seven writers each take a day of the week to say something. Currently a few authors rotate to post on Wednesday.

 I've always been a casual Star Wars fan.
 I was in high school when the films began - too old then to have tapped into the toys, and never disappearing into the comics, novels, games, nor cartoons that variously named even minor background figures, and provided great swaths of character and culture backgrounds.
 I'd watch the movies, and then pick up some of the connecting information from context or (post-'90s) with Internet checks.
 I don't have any fan ego tied up in this, and am generally confident that if there's anything I'll really need to know, it will eventually be made plain.
 No one's paying me to be a fan, and I'm in no competition with the writers and directors to stay a step ahead of them nor to immediately spot every Easter egg.
 It's entertainment, neither a religion nor a job.

-with others abasing themselves as if he were a king or emperor whose ego needs constant polishing.
+As for this new series, I enjoyed this opening episode.
+As I've aged - though it's been something I've appreciated as long as I can remember - I've increasingly liked stories where someone on the wrong side of the law still has some restraint.
+A personal code of behavior, where while he wants to set up a situation that will serve him, providing wealth and power, he isn't interested in or even comfortable with others abasing themselves as if he were a king or emperor whose ego needs constant polishing.
 I'm not surprised to find some people whining about it - that's what the Internet's for, right?
 Most of the complaints I've seen appear to be those who wanted a younger actor and more instant, non-stop, "badassery", not something that marks development and makes a character more interesting.
 We can only hope that these people eventually mature, have an epiphany, and experience an appropriate string of memory-prodded cringes as they remember rooting for the forces of stagnation.

-I'd also suggest watching the 22 minute Under the Helmet: The Legacy of Boba Fett mini-doc that gives us more background on how the character came to be in the script and the portrayals.
+Here's the series trailer: I'd also suggest watching the 22 minute Under the Helmet: The Legacy of Boba Fett mini-doc that gives us more background on how the character came to be in the script and the portrayals.
 It's not needed for the story, but I thought it was interesting to get the development background pinned down.

+While you're on Disney+, for a different, much more grounded adventure, I'd suggest watching the six episode National Geographic: Welcome To Earth series.
+In it, Will Smith is our surrogate, accompanying explorers and scientists into fascinating and extreme environments here on Earth.
 A recent addition to Netflix is a Japanese adaptation of a 1957 Robert A. Heinlein novel, The Door Into Summer (2021 1h 58m).
 A brilliant, young robotics engineer and inventor is faced with yet another, devastating loss in a life rife with such losses, and tries to work his way out of it.

 Very sentimental, it was the right film at the right time for me, and despite at least one significant plot misgiving (I don't want to give away too much by being specific) I'm happy I watched it.
 This is the Japanese trailer, because it was the best YouTube option, so it's offered here for a likely non-Japanenese-speaking/reading audience, primarily for the visuals.
-One can watch the movie itself dubbed into English, or Japanese with English subtitles, etc.
+One can watch the movie itself dubbed into English, or Japanese with English subtitles, etc. Back over on HBO & HBO Max, I greatly enjoyed Street Gang: How We Got To Sesame Street (2021 1h 47m).
+The history, heart, energy and creativity of the show, it was another desperately needed message of hope this year.
+Not everything has to be driven by financial profit, and vital, creative individuals can find worthy aims to rally around.

 I was too old to be among the target audience for Sesame Street, but I still got a little taste of it out on the periphery when it debuted, even if I didn't appreciate it at the time.
 I try to keep this in mind moving forward, to try to avoid summary dismissals of things simply because they don't immediately fit my needs or desires.

-connected with me in an entertaining way - and I've not seen much beyond commercials of either Curb Your Enthusiasm or Arrested Development; the former has perpetually hovered in that "I heard good things, I'll get around to it" zone, and a couple of attempts at starting at the beginning with the latter show found me bailing because I didn't enjoy my time with the characters.
+Also on HBO, arrived just this past Wednesday, is another documentary that was worth the time.
+Not a high-minded subject, like Sesame Street, but an interesting deep dive, done with much obvious affection, of dry comedian Bob Einstein.
+It's The Super Bob Einstein Movie.
+Here I have to confess that this was almost completely me looking in from the outside of a career I was barely aware of.
+I didn't recall him from his bits on The Smothers Brothers Comedy Hour (I was too young to be part of the target audience being between 6 and 8 during that run), don't recall him from The Sonny and Cher Show, never saw an episode of John Byner's Bizarre, while I may have heard of Super Dave Osborne I never caught an episode of any of his shows, his appearances on Letterman didn't make an impression on me - the straight-faced, irritated to angry persona that was much of his trademark never connected with me in an entertaining way - and I've not seen much beyond commercials of either Curb Your Enthusiasm or Arrested Development; the former has perpetually hovered in that "I heard good things, I'll get around to it" zone, and a couple of attempts at starting at the beginning with the latter show found me bailing because I didn't enjoy my time with the characters.
 None of that is set in stone as far as tastes are concerned, and there's always the chance that a year from now I'll be a staunch fan of one or more of those series, but right now I can only report where I am.
 This was someone who had a big time career, almost all of which I was never looking in his direction.
 Generally someone has to be a sports star for me to be this level of disconnected, where I knew little more than that there was someone out there by this name, who others knew.

 That said, even for an outsider, it was an interesting documentary and tribute.
 I can only expect that for anyone who was a fan of any of his work it would be a must-watch.